xmos/lib_i2c/lib_i2c/doc/rst/i2c.rst

 The following application notes use this library:

-  * AN00052 - How to use the I2C master component
+  * AN00156 - How to use the I2C master library
-  * AN00057 - How to use the I2C slave component
+  * AN00157 - How to use the I2C slave library

 External signal description
 ---------------------------